carlmanaster/datastripes/README.md

 # Requirements

-To make this work, you'll need both [d3.js](https://github.com/mbostock/d3/releases) and [underscore.js](http://underscorejs.org/).
-The html file expects to find those files in resource/js/vendor/.
+Datastripes uses [d3.js](https://github.com/mbostock/d3/releases) and [underscore.js](http://underscorejs.org/).
+It uses those resources over the internet, but you may prefer to store local copies in resource/js/vendor/.